MobileRobots/kinova-api-python/README.md

 Use SWIG to build a simple Python wrapper for the Kinova library.
-Swig is used to generate a wrapper shared library `_kinovapy.so` and a wrapper python module `kinovapy.py`.
+SWIG is used to generate a wrapper shared library `_kinovapy.so` and a wrapper python module `kinovapy.py`.